 Studies show these medications can lead to 3-12% more weight loss than diet and exercise alone.
 Losing just 5-10% of body weight can also bring significant health benefits.

-What are the safety and regulation standards for weight loss medications?
+What are the safety and regulatory standards for weight loss medications?

 Before approval, weight loss medications undergo strict safety and effectiveness tests.
 The FDA closely monitors them.
 If a medication is found to be unsafe or ineffective, it can be removed from the market.